Translate Page

 Theatre for a New Audience's Polonsky Shakespeare Center, 262 Ashland Place between Lafayette Avenue and Fulton Street in Fort Greene, Brooklyn

 Obie-winning playwright-songwriter Ethan Lipton (No Place to Go, Tumacho) and two-time Tony-nominated director Leigh Silverman (Suffs) have been developing We Are Your Robots for the last few years.
-The premise feels particularly timely right now: Lipton and his band are robots answer the question, "What do humans want from their machines?" in song.
+The premise feels particularly timely right now: Lipton and his band are robots answering the question, "What do humans want from their machines?" in song.
 Brain mapping, consciousness, violence and surveillance are all on their AI minds.
 Rattlestick Theater coproduces.

 ---